Popular Locations

 - Yale New Haven Hospital - Saint Raphael Campus

-Patients who come to Yale New Haven benefit from our unique collaboration of experts.
-Our Cardiac Imaging Center is jointly staffed by both cardiologists and radiologists with extensive cardiac imaging expertise making it one of the first in the country to adopt this integrated approach.
+Patients who come to Yale New Haven Hospital benefit from our unique collaboration of experts.
+Our Cardiac Imaging Center is jointly staffed by cardiologists and radiologists with extensive cardiac imaging expertise making it one of the first in the country to adopt this integrated approach.
 Our specialists are nationally and internationally recognized experts who diagnose heart and blood vessel problems using the most advanced noninvasive and minimally invasive approaches.

 Yale New Haven Hospital's accredited Advanced Vascular Imaging Services combines the resources of the hospital's main diagnostic radiology group provide the most advanced technology and expertise to diagnose vascular disease.

-Test results of a coronary calcium CT scan are given as a score indicating the amount of calcium present as evidence of calcium buildup in the coronary artery
+Calcium deposits in the heart’s coronary arteries indicate the presence of coronary plaque, also known as atherosclerosis or coronary artery disease.
+Plaque can result in narrowing or blockages that can reduce blood flow to the heart and increase the risk for heart attack or stroke.
+Test results of a coronary calcium CT scan are given as a score indicating the amount of calcium present as evidence of calcium buildup in the coronary artery.

 The Echocardiography Laboratory at Yale New Haven provides a wide range of inpatient and outpatient services including three-dimensional transthoracic and transesophageal studies - advanced techniques that allow doctors to see the heart in three dimensions, just as a surgeon would see it.